vgurianov/srt/docs/analysis_model.md

 The time of "Composite" class and the time "ListItem" class must be synchronized.
 ![Fig3](Fig1-2-3.png)
 Figure 3.
 Minkowski spacetime model

-//////
-The synchronization mechanism is a following process.
-Operation “Run” of class Composite has cycle by linked list “tmp”.
-For each node tt of linked list "tmp" sended message runItem(tt) to all cells of space (Fig.4).
+The synchronization mechanism is the following process.
+Operation “Run” of class Composite has the cycle by linked list “tmp”.
+For each node tt of linked list "tmp" sent message runItem(tt) to all cells of space (Fig.4).
 ![Fig4](Fig1-2-4.png)
 Figure 4.
 Communication process of synchronization

 In procedure runItem(tt), tt compared with attribute "marked" of current node of "tmp" (lt on Fig.4).
 If tt equals "marked" then linked list "tmp"  shift to next node (operation nextTemp() on Fig.4).
-This is jump (tick) of local time of cell.
-If cell has the particle then time of particle also make shift (operation Run() on Fig.4).
+This is jump (tick) of the local time of the cell.
+If the cell has the particle then the time of particle also makes shift (operation Run() on Fig.4).
 ```
 void ItemRun(Temp *tt, int tGlob, Carrier *c) {
   if (tmp != NULL) {